Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 The Lesser Caucasus, largely volcanic, Mountains are overlain by younger Paleogene sediments and volcanics.
 They were created during the Late Triassic to Late Jurassic during the earlier Cimmerian orogeny at the margin of the Tethys Ocean.
 The later Alpine orogeny also caused uplift along with the Cenozoic volcanism.

 The Armenian highland was flooded by basalts and andesites in the Pliocene with the highest summits formed as Pleistocene-Pliocene volcanoes.
 The entire region in Armenia is still subjected to strong earthquakes from this activity.

 Small depressions lie in the centre and west of the country, in particular the Ararat Depression which mostly lies in Turkey.
-However a lack of commercial success in the few wells drilled due to poor reservoir development and complex small traps, leads Globalshift to consider that Armenia has no oil and gas potential.
+However, there has been no commercial success in the few wells drilled in the depressions.
+This is due to poor reservoir development and complex small traps.
+Globalshift to consider that Armenia has no oil and gas potential.

 Excel files - low-cost histories and forecasts of production and wells in any category for all countries and regions